• Skip to primary navigation

 process shot of drying the fish and setting up the dredge station.

 Step 2: Using one hand, roll one piece of fish at a time, into the flour mixture.
-Shake off the excess flour and dip it into the egg mixture, making sure to coat the entire surface.
+Shake off the excess flour and dip it into the egg mixture, coating the entire surface.
 Lift it and shake off any excess egg.
 Last, roll it around in the breadcrumbs, gently patting the crumbs onto the surface.
 Make sure it gets an even coating.

 rolling fish in flour and then dipping in egg wash.